22 November 2022

 The expanded Radaellian reading list

 The ability to compare techniques and views in the many treatises published by those I would call first-generation Radaellians is extremely valuable not only for those looking to recreate Radaelli's sabre system, but also for those wishing to understand how the system evolved (or didn't) in the decades after the death of its founder.
-These 'first-generation' treatises, written by Giordano Rossi, Ferdinando Masiello, Luigi Barbasetti, and others (see sidebar) all share the common heritage of being written by people who studied the original Radaellian method at Radaelli's school.
+These 'first-generation' treatises, written by Giordano Rossi, Ferdinando Masiello, Luigi Barbasetti etc. (see sidebar) all share the common heritage of being written by people who studied the original Radaellian method at Radaelli's school.
 In contrast, the texts that are listed below, despite having clearly identifiable Radaellian elements to a greater or lesser extent, were instead the products of secondary transmission of Radaelli's method.

 These are texts written by students of the Radaellians and students of their students, the Radaellian principles being adapted for different contexts and customs and sometimes syncretised with other systems the authors had learnt throughout their careers.
 Although the transmission of the system to these authors is generally less direct than for the early Radaellians, that does not mean that these texts are necessarily less significant; on the contrary, many of these texts represent major milestones in the propagation of Radaellian fencing throughout Europe and were sometimes used as curricula for national fencing courses, something which cannot be said for all the first-generation Radaellian treatises.